Published on

 The description of Sales Chart ui component

-Why use Tailwind CSS to make a Sales Chart ui component?
+Why use Tailwind CSS to create a Sales Chart ui component?

 The preview of Sales Chart ui component